 More than half of the U.S. population lives on or near a coast, and over 50 percent of all economic productivity is located in coastal regions.
 Yet these regions are particularly susceptible to natural disasters and the effects of climate change.
 The Digital Coast project, managed by NOAA, is seeking to consolidate and publicize a wide variety of coastal data collected from federal, state, local, and nongovernmental sources.
 Digital Coast data can help planners predict flooding and coastal storm surge, assess hazard risk and vulnerability, design emergency response and recovery plans, understand community resilience and long-range coastal change, and assess habitat and ecosystem health.

-In November last year, Senators Tammy Baldwin (D-Wis.) and Lisa Murkowski (R-Alaska) introduced the Digital Coast Act of 2015 (S. 2325), which seeks to expand and strengthen NOAA’s pilot Digital Coast project.
-Only with greater access to detailed, comprehensive coastal data, can planners can make the most of their resources and design efficient plans to best meet their communities’ needs.
-Ask your legislators to support the Digital Coast Act of 2015.
+In November last year, Senators Tammy Baldwin (D-Wis.) and Lisa Murkowski (R-Alaska) introduced the Digital Coast Act of 2015 (S. 2325), which seeks to expand and strengthen NOAA's pilot Digital Coast project.
+Only with greater access to detailed, comprehensive coastal data, can planners can make the most of their resources and design efficient plans to best meet their communities' needs.

 Community Development Block Grant Disaster Recovery Program

 To help communities recover from devastating natural disasters, the Department of Housing and Urban Development created the Community Development Block Grant Disaster Recovery (CDBG-DR) program.
 Following a severe natural disaster, Congress can appropriate emergency recovery assistance funds through the CDBG-DR program to eligible communities, prioritizing low- and moderate-income areas with limited resources of their own.
 These grants provide critical funding to help struggling communities rebuild, spur economic development, and make them stronger in the face of future disasters.